njgibbon/sek/checks/aws/eks/readme.md

 Private Endpoint enabled.
 Public Endpoint disabled.

 ## service-endpoint-firewall
-If a public EKS endpoint exists then ensure that you enable the firewall.
+If a public EKS endpoint exists then ensure that there is no unrestricted access.

 ## service-sgs
 No unrestricted access.